gagle/node-rwd/README.md

 The module is automatically uncached.

-Then, if you start the process with a relative path, eg: `$ node dir/app.js`, a message will be printed and the process will exit, something similar to this:
+Then, if you start the process with a relative path, eg: `$ node dir/app.js`, a message will be printed and the process will exit with code 1, something similar to this:

 ```
 The process has been started this way: